stevenrobertson/sd-docs/report/flame_algorithm.md

 \end{displaymath}

-Again, this transformation makes it possible to provide rotation, scaling, and sheer to the points.
+Again, this transformation makes it possible to provide rotation, scaling, and shear to the points.
 The information that is represented in this form is both space (x and y coordinates) as well as color (explained in Section \ref{coloringflame}).

 2.	**Variation**